aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

 :::tip
 Writing at about 5 megabytes per second is manageable in most situations.
-However, attempting to write at about 50 megabytes per second will likely lead to failures, particularly when memory usage approaches the allowed maximum or during the initialization of a new node.
+However, attempting to write at about 50 megabytes per second is likely lead to failures, particularly when memory usage approaches the allowed maximum or during the initialization of a new node.
 :::